LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-14-AttachGatsbySSGToWebsite_p2.md

 - You will see how great React styled-components are for UI design as they are lowly coupled and highly cohesive.
 Making them more reusable.
 - Why Should you bother?
 Well you will be creating your own UI components which you could put online for other people to use such as people in your own project team.

+Imagine if you had a gaming console with controllers hardwired to it.
+Wouldn't it be cool if you could have them as a separate component to the console just like with a TV remote control?

+Even better what if you could reuse the same wireless gaming controllers for other consoles like at your friends place?
+That's the great thing with components.
+We can make the sidebar more portable.

 ## Perquisites ##

 -You should already know how to compile Gatsby.
 If you do not then please see [my previous blog.]({% link _posts/0001-01-13-AttachGatsbySSGToWebsite.md %})